Resume & Cover Letter

 Every item on the resumé should be self-explanatory in how it relates to the position you are seeking.

 - The reader should see the connections clearly.

 Quantify your experiences!
-This provides a frame of reference for the reader that allows them to make the right assumptions about your abilities to be successful in other areas.
+This allows the reader to understand your abilities to be successful in other areas.